deployku/deployku/README.md

+# DEPLOYKU

-# DEPLOYKU: Deploy with zero down time with git
+Deploy applications using git with zero down time.
+Inspired by dokku but should be distribution independent.

 ## Instalation instructions